Skip to main content

 Sandboxed Preview

-Preview runs in isolated iframe
+Preview runs in isolated iframe with allow-scripts allow-same-origin

 Production Checklist